ipoerner/largo/README.md

 # Cargo

-A few scripts which assist with the management of disposable build environments using Docker.
+A few scripts which assist with the management of custom build environments using Docker.

 Implements rudimentary user-mapping between the host system and the container,